 Do I need to do this BOI report?
 Who is a beneficial owner?

-Not all companies are required to report BOI to FinCEN under the Reporting Rule.
+Not all companies are required to report BOI to FinCEN under the Reporting Rule – especially after the rule to except US companies becomes official.

 Companies are required to report only if they meet the Reporting Rule’s definition of a “reporting company” and do not qualify for an exemption.